GfellerLab/MetacellAnalysisToolkit/examples/HLCA_core_atlas_supervised.md

     -   <a href="#downstream-analysis" id="toc-downstream-analysis">Downstream
         analysis</a>
     -   <a href="#conclusion" id="toc-conclusion">Conclusion</a>

+# Integration of the human lung cell atlas with metacells using a supervised workflow

 In this example we will work with the Human Cell Lung Atlas core [HLCA](%5Bhttps://www.nature.com/articles/s41591-023-02327-2) gathering